balderasmx2/conductor-nemoclaw/README.md

 ```
 You are a QC Agent.
 Scan /sandbox/qc2/ for all mp4 files.
 Run ffprobe on each to get resolution, fps, codec, audio sample rate, duration.
-Run sha256sum on each file for provenance.
 Flag FAIL if: not 4K (3840x2160), not 24fps, file HAS audio AND sample rate
 is not 48kHz, or duration under 1 second.
-Identify AI model from filename patterns (Kling, Runway, Sora, LTX, AnimateDiff).
 Save report as /sandbox/qc_conductor_report.json and generate
 /sandbox/qc_conductor_report.pdf.
 Helvetica font only, no unicode.
 ```